Manel3/usbpower/HOWTO/howto-find-handle-for-an-IOCTL.md

 Doc below tells to use the CreateFile function to retrieve it.

-In fact usbdk does exactly this on UsbDk-1.00-19/UsbDkHelper/DriverFile.cpp:
+In fact usbdk project does exactly this on UsbDk-1.00-19/UsbDkHelper/DriverFile.cpp:

 ``` c
 UsbDkDriverFile::UsbDkDriverFile(LPCTSTR lpFileName, bool bOverlapped)